idamoltke/LocalNgsRelate/README.md

 |   3   |  4    | "NA19331" | "NA19334"       | Full siblings |
 |   5   |  6    | "NA19451" | "NA19452"       | First cousins |

-For a description of how this dataset was made see xxx.
+For a description of how this dataset was made see "Making input data" below.

 ## Output format
-Successfully running the program should lead to 3 output files and if run with "–o exampleoutput" thee will be called
+Successfully running the program should lead to 3 output files and if run the program with "–o exampleoutput" these will be called

 1) exampleoutput.log
 2) exampleoutput.parameters